 About the launch

-Sentinel-3A was launched at 18:57 CET on 16 February 2016.
-It taken into orbit on a Rockot launcher from the Plesetsk Cosmodrome in northern Russia.
+Sentinel-3A was launched at 18:57 CET on 16 February 2016 and Sentinel-3B at 19:57 CEST on 25 April 2018.
+Both satellites were taken into orbit on a Rockot launcher from the Plesetsk Cosmodrome in northern Russia.

 The Rockot launcher is a converted SS-19 intercontinental ballistic missile, which was designed as a weapon of war during the early 1970s.